ARH 180 Co-op Work Experience Art History (1-4 Credits)

 ART 281 Intermediate Painting (4 Credits)

-Continues exploration of the materials and techniques of painting with alkyd oil, acrylic, and/or water-soluble oil paints.
+Continues exploration of the materials and techniques of painting with oil and/or acrylic paints.
 Emphasizes color theory and personal expression.
 Repeatable for credit.

 ART 289 Custom Framing for Art (4 Credits)